nguy4130/Social-Distancing-CV/yolov3/readme.md

 ## YOLOv3 for object detection

-This module consists of the YOLOv3 code by darknet and pyimageserach modified to get co-ordinates of the bounding boxes of detected objects.
+This module consists of the YOLOv3 code borrowed from darknet and pyimagesearch and modified to get co-ordinates of the bounding boxes of detected objects.

-Links to download YOLO pretarined model and weights
+We could not upload the actual model and weights we used in our project, due to the file size limit.
+They can be downloaded from the original source URLs:

 YOLOV3 pretrained model weights: wget https://pjreddie.com/media/files/yolov3.weights
 YOLOV3 pretrained Model: git clone https://github.com/pjreddie/darknet